La-Giacomo/About-Lavortriziska/README.md

 **Things that make me mad**:

-- Being mean to someone,being a terrible person
+- Being mean to someone
+- being a terrible person
+- not being nice
-- not being nice,being really toxic
+- being really toxic
 - being annoying
 - just not making me feel happy from you